 If training fails, the database status will change to Failed.
 In addition, there may be one or more status messages in the detailed database view (underneath the list of added Model Targets) with additional information about the cause of failure.
 Depending on the status messages, you may want to try again or send a support request.

-Even if training does not fail completely, the training process may issue warnings about the quality of the trained data, and suggest possible fixes, e.g.:
+Even if training does not fail, the training process may issue warnings about the quality of the trained data and suggest possible fixes, e.g.:

 Usually, training fails for one of the following reasons:

-If you encounter a different problem, or if you have any other questions or issues, you can make a support request via the MTG by clicking the Support button found in your user account icon.
+If you encounter a different problem or have any other questions or issues, you can make a support request via the MTG by clicking the Support button in your user account icon.

 Using an Advanced Model Target Database

 The Model Target Generator saves the trained database to your hard drive as .unitypackage files and DAT+XML file pairs.
-See Introduction to Model Targets in Unity for a step by step guide on importing the unity package to your Unity project and how to configure a ModelTarget GameObject.
-If you are building a native app, load the .dat/.xml file pair into your environment and create from the dataset a Model Target Observer.
+See Introduction to Model Targets in Unity for a step-by-step guide on importing the Unity package to your Unity project and how to configure a ModelTarget GameObject.
+If you are building a native app, load the DAT and XML file pair into your environment and create a Model Target Observer from the dataset.
 For further information, refer to the Model Targets API Overview.

 Testing with the Test Application